Stock market today: Wall Street slips again as rally runs out of steam

 In Europe, stock indexes were modestly lower.

-The FTSE 100 in London fell 0.5% after a U.K. report on inflation came in hotter than expected.
+The FTSE 100 in London dipped 0.2% after a U.K. report on inflation came in hotter than expected.
 That raised speculation that the Bank of England will hike interest rates again at its meeting Thursday.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.